Frédéric Passy: Political career

-On 28 April 1873, Passy ran for the Marseilles seat in the Chamber of Deputies as an independent conservative republican against the radical Édouard Lockroy.
+On 28 April 1873, Passy ran for the Marseille seat in the Chamber of Deputies as an independent conservative republican against the radical Édouard Lockroy.
 Passy lost with 17,000 votes compared to Lockroy's 54,000.
 However, he was elected to the local council of Seine-et-Oise in 1874 and held the seat for twenty-four years.

 In 1881, Passy was elected as the Deputy for the 8th arrondissement of Paris, beating a Bonapartist candidate.
 While in the Chamber, Passy continued to promote his views on peace.
 In October 1883, he led a discussion on the Tonkin campaign, attacking the government's imperialist policy and suggesting that the conflict be subject to arbitration.
 His position was met with ridicule and he left the chamber for an extended period of illness.
 He returned to the issue in December 1885, denouncing the colonialist actions of France amid the "remote prospect of any commercial results" coming from the conflict.
 He criticised the government for affording rights to Alsace and Lorraine, but not to Tonkin and other colonies.

 He often spoke against France's corn duties, and in support of free trade, working alongside Finance Minister Léon Say to promote these free trade beliefs as part of the Association for the Defence of Commercial and Industrial Freedom.
-None of Passy's initiatives within the chamber received legislative support, but his proposal that the state “take advantage of all favourable occasions to enter into negotiations with other governments to promote the practice of arbitration" was supported by 112 members from across vastly different parties.
+None of Passy's initiatives within the chamber received legislative support, but his proposal that the state "take advantage of all favourable occasions to enter into negotiations with other governments to promote the practice of arbitration" was supported by 112 members from across vastly different parties.

 Passy was re-elected to the Chamber in 1885.
 He ran again in 1889, and despite increasing his vote share in the weeks building up to the election, lost by 1,717 votes to Marius Martin.